What is the difference between moissanite vs diamond?

 Of course, the idea of how available a gem is is pretty straightforward, and this aspect is going to determine the variety and price.
 There are now a wide variety of gems available out there.

-What are the Biggest Differences Between a Moissanite and Diamond?
+What are the Biggest Differences Between Moissanite vs Diamond?

 - Diamonds can be mined naturally or grown in a lab.
 Lab-grown diamonds are more affordable, and they are available readily, and a bit more consistent when it comes to brilliance, hue and other factors.